 Bill Allen joined Smithers Rapra in 2009 with a focus on providing the tire, rubber, plastics and composites industry with market reports, customised research and Consulting Solutions.
 Bill has a BSc Degree in Psychology from Oxford Brookes University

 Filippo Bettini holds a degree in biomechanical engineering from Politecnico of Milan and Master in Business Administration from Bocconi University of Milan.

 Filippo entered Pirelli in 2008 to manage some of the non-core activities of the Group, while actively cooperating in company portfolio reshaping.
-He covers current role since 2010.
+He has held his current role since 2010.

 From 2001 to 2008 he worked in Telecom Italia Group covering roles with increasing responsibility in innovation management until being appointed Chief Strategy Officer.

 From 1985 to 2001 he worked in the biomedical and biotechnology field both in multinational companies and academic research centers.

 Filippo is a Board Member of CSR Europe and represents Pirelli in the UN Global Compact Lead and in the World Business Council for Sustainable Development; he sits in several working groups addressing sustainable mobility programs.

 From 2014 to 2017 Filippo has been President of Federazione Gomma Plastica, Confindustria